martinsbalodis/gajira-create-release/README.md

-# Jira Create
+# Jira Release Create
-Create new issue
+Create new release

 > ##### Only supports Jira Cloud.
 Does not support Jira Server (hosted)